dvanderweele/Cutesy_MVC/cutesy_mvc/docs/model.md

 ### `onlyTrashed`

-Chainable method for queries indicating the result set of models should only invlude soft deleted models.
+Chainable method for queries indicating the result set of models should only include soft deleted models.

 ### `allModels`